santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-dynamic-component.md

 Let's understand the above code; most of the code is boilerplate.
 The only method related to the dynamic loading of components is `LoadComponent`.
 Blazor provides a powerful API `RenderFragment` delegate that reacts to DOM events and builds the dom tree.
 In the following code, I am finding the component from the assembly, and then I am adding the component in RenderTree dynamically based on the type selected from the DropDown list

+>Represents a segment of UI content, implemented as a delegate that writes the content to a [RenderTreeBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.rendering.rendertreebuilder?view=aspnetcore-6.0).

 ```csharp
  public void LoadComponent(ChangeEventArgs e)